 - No internal reporting to state what we can afford to invest in new channels

 - Not asking the right questions of those who may feel responsible for failure.

 The Pareto principle is that 80% of your revenue comes from 20% of your customers.
 But the 80/20 approach has been adapted to include occasions when doing 80% of a task is better than not doing it at all.
 In short, we used to do weekly basic P and L reports, that wouldn’t pass muster to the Stock Exchange, but would tell us if we were roughly up or down.

 These casual reports I used to do in the early days and then by management after, had been lost in the race to produce reports that investors would want to see.
 (Investors we could not even find!)
 While the more extensive reports required more time to put together and were well out of date by the time they were finished.
 They were in essence, utterly f**king useless for a high growth startup.

-Would I have done these extensive reports a second time round.
+Would I have done these extensive reports a second time around?
 Yes, but they would take second place to the simple things that tell the current story.
-If a report that is published late blocks real time intelligence that affects the now; then its not going to hurt if it’s another couple of months late.
-Commanders on the battle field need a picture in the now, not old intelligence.
+If a report that is published late blocks real-time intelligence that affects the now; then it’s not going to hurt if it’s another couple of months late.
+Commanders on the battlefield need a picture in the now, not old intelligence.